 One of the best places to discover your page speed score is a web tool called GT Metrix.
-This tool will give you two different speed scores including YSlow and PageSpeed.
-To use GT Metrix, visit their website and enter your URL in the large field and then click “Analyze”.
+This tool will give you two different speed scores, YSlow and PageSpeed.
+To use GT Metrix, visit their website, enter your URL in the large field, and click “Analyze.”

-After the tool is done scanning your site it’ll spit out a few different scores.
+After the tool is done scanning your site, it’ll spit out a few different scores.

 Don’t like your Page Speed score?
 Don’t worry!
 There are things you can do!

-Leverage Your Browser Caching Basically, leveraging your browser caching means limiting the amount of time your website tells any given browser to cache (store) information for quick loading.
-To do this simply set your “expires” header to a different timeframe.
+Leveraging your browser caching means limiting the time your website tells any browser to cache (store) information for quick loading.
+To do this, set your “expires” header to a different timeframe.
 The standard cache expiration rate is one year.

-If all of this sounds too technical or complicated to you (or you simply don’t want to deal with it), then you can always contact the team of SEO professionals here at Contractor Advertising.
+If all of this sounds too technical or complicated to you (or you don’t want to deal with it), you can always contact the team of SEO professionals here at Contractor Advertising.
 We’re always available to help you with all your Page Speed optimization needs!
 Contact us today.